duke-alibubu/Kotlin_Learning/README.md

 - IN type can only be passed into an object.
 OUT type can only be passed out of an object or returned.
 - OUT type can be used as return value and IN type can be used as parameters.
 - OUT type may also be used as a pass-in param for a global function?

+  GENERIC FUNCTIONS
+ - For a generic method within a class that use checks, u need to use "inline" and "reified".
+Non-reified type are only available at compile time, but can't be used at runtime by the program.
+ - The asterisk * means it would accept any type passed into the generic.